Boris-Em/BEMCheckBox/README.md

  #import "BEMCheckBox.h"
  ```

- 2. **BEMCheckBox** can either be initialized programatically (throught code) or with Interface Builder (Storyboard file).
+ 2. **BEMCheckBox** can either be initialized programatically (through code) or with Interface Builder (Storyboard file).
 Use the method that makes the most sense for your project.

  **Programmatical Initialization**
- Just add the following code to your implementation (usually the `viewDidLoad` method of your View Controller).
+ Just add the following code to your implementation (usually in the `viewDidLoad` method of your View Controller).

  ```objective-c
  BEMCheckBox *myCheckBox = [[BEMCheckBox alloc] initWithFrame:CGRectMake(0, 0, 50, 50)];
  [self.view addSubview:myCheckBox];
  ```

- **Interface Initialization**
+ **Interface Builder Initialization**
- 1 - Drag a `UIView` to your `UIViewController`
+ 1 - Drag a `UIView` to your `UIViewController`.
- 2 - Change the class of the new `UIView` to `BEMCheckBox`
+ 2 - Change the class of the new `UIView` to `BEMCheckBox`.
  3 - Select the `BEMCheckBox` and open the Attributes Inspector.
 Most of the customizable properties can easily be set from the Attributes Inspector.
 The Sample App demonstrates this capability.